 TRAVELLING FROM THE UAE?
 MANDATORY VACCINATIONS

-The DHA has clinics where travellers can receive vaccinations, certificates, travel advice, and risk assessment.
+The DHA has clinics where travelers can receive vaccinations, certificates, travel advice, and risk assessment.
 There are two clinics: one in Al Barsha and the other in Nad Al Hammar (for more information about the exact locations and contact details, click here).
+You may also directly visit the travelers clinic web page by the Dubai Health Authority (DHA).

 IN ABU DHABI